azizbarank/NLP-Tutorials/resources.md

 Aside from these two heavily ML-based libraries, I thought I should mention the other ones that might be of use for doing specific NLP tasks despite them not being exclusively for doing ML:

-a)  NLTK: A well-known Python library that can be used instead of big models when it comes to doing basic NLP tasks including tokenization, part of speech (POS) tagging and named entity recognition (NER).
+a)  *NLTK*: A well-known Python library that can be used instead of big models when it comes to doing basic NLP tasks including tokenization, part of speech (POS) tagging and named entity recognition (NER).

-b)  spaCy: NLP library based on Cython, thus with higher performance compared to NLTK.
+b)  *spaCy*: NLP library based on Cython, thus with higher performance compared to NLTK.
 It could be an alternative for doing basic NLP tasks for more than 50 languages when the typical language models are compute-intensive.

 ## 2. Basic Deep Learning